jakea333/esphome-easynow/README.md

-# Easynow - an ESPHome component to make ESPNow easy in ESPHome.
+# Easynow - an ESPHome component to make sensor proxying via ESPNow easy in ESPHome.
 ### Version 1.1.0
 [Check out my blog where im measuring how much power it saves and writing up progress on this project](https://ripnetuk.blogspot.com/)